 Kennel Club requirements and elegibility for open show judges 2021 as stated in their press release 24th February.
 Click Here For More Details

 Kennel Club changes name of JCF to Judges Education Programme (Breed Clubs) as stated in their press release 5th June 2020.
 Click Here For More Details

 Kennel Club Statement on Covid 19 Strongly Advising Cancelling Shows Until End Of September.
 Click Here For Details

 Unsolicited Statement from the Irish Setter Breeders Club regarding The Charitable Trust & Rescue Scheme 29/08/19.
 Click Here For More Details

-New changes announced to the joint breed clubs judging criteria take a look: Judging Criteria 2019 Click Here
+Kennel Club 27th Feb:-New changes announced to the joint breed clubs judging criteria take a look: Judging Criteria 2020 Click Here

-Thank you to everyone who submitted outstanding photographs for our beautiful 2020 calendar competition.
-It was very difficult to decide and some close decisions had to be made.
+Thank you to everyone who submitted outstanding photographs for our beautiful 2021 calendar competition.
+It was very difficult again this year to decide, and some close decisions had to be made.

 The results are as follows:-

-Calendars will be available at the ISAE Championship Show on the 05/10/19 , or can be ordered by downloading our Calendar order form from the link below.
-Preview our 2020 Calendar below.
+Calendars can be ordered by downloading our Calendar order form below.
+Check out our Preview of the 2021 Calendar below.